Detectives in DC's Detective Comics

 That first issue introduced private eye Slam Bradley and "ace investigator" Speed Saunders, among others.
-In fact, Batman only made his debut in issue #27, and although he hasn't left us yet, more than a few private eyes have managed to get into its pages of both Detective Comics and other DC publications, occasionally alongside the Dark Knight, sometimes as heroes in their own, separate back-up features or even as stars of their own comic books.
+In fact, Batman only made his debut in issue #27, and although he hasn't left us yet, more than a few private eyes have managed to get into its pages of both Detective Comics and other DC publications, occasionally alongside the Dark Knight, and often as heroes in their own, separate back-up features or even as stars of their own comic books.

 In the 500th issue of Detective Comics, in 1981, DC published "The 'Too Many Cooks...'
-Caper," which brought back many of DC's non-costumed detectives (and Batman), including Bradley, Roy Raymond, Jason Bard, Captain Mark Compass, Steve Malone, Christopher Chance and Pow-Wow Smith...
+Caper," they even brought back several non-costumed detectives to help Batman crack a case, including Bradley, Roy Raymond, Jason Bard, Captain Mark Compass, Steve Malone, Christopher Chance and Pow-Wow Smith...

-Of course, Detective Comics is now completely dominated by Batman, with an emphasis once more placed on detective work and more on "crime-fighting," increasingly silly multi-part storylines and whoever the latest Robin is.
+Of course, Detective Comics is now completely dominated by Batman, with (sadly) less emphasis placed on detective work and more on "crime-fighting," increasingly silly multi-part storylines and whoever the latest Robin is.

 But in fact, no matter how many twists and turns the on-going Batman saga takes, it never seems to entirely shake its roots.
-In 2001, DC even released an "Elseworlds" graphic novel , Gotham Noir, wherein James Gordon, instead of rising through the ranks to become police commissioner, instead is forced to resign from the force in disgrace, and becomes an alcohol-sodden private eye, and a month or so later, Slam Bradley himself popped up, as a back-up feature in (where else?)
+In 2001, DC released an "Elseworlds" graphic novel , Gotham Noir, wherein James Gordon, instead of rising through the ranks to become police commissioner, instead is forced to resign from the force in disgrace, and becomes an alcohol-sodden private eye, and a month or so later, Slam Bradley himself popped up, as a back-up feature in (where else?)
 Detective Comics.